Vegan Chef Wins First Place on The Great Food Truck Race

 Vegan Cooks Take on the Food Network

-Holz and the Señoreata team will join a growing portfolio of vegan and plant-based chefs that have taken on Food Network television shows.
+Holz and the Señoreata team joined a growing portfolio of vegan and plant-based chefs that have taken on Food Network television shows.
 Last May, Gordon Ramsay invited two plant-based chefs to compete in the “Young Guns” season of Hell’s Kitchen.
 Both Josie Clemes and Emily Hersh became the first two chefs to showcase vegan and vegetarian cuisine exclusively in the show’s 20 seasons.

 This January, legendary celebrity chef Bobby Flay learned a lesson from his show’s first vegan contestant.
 For the first time in the show's 30-season run, Beat Bobby Flay invited vegan chefs Tamearra Dyson and Adyre Mason to compete against him, with Dyson ultimately triumphing over the Food Network star.